 "3.
 All sick soldiers sent to hospital are examined as regards syphilis, both on their arrival and on their dismissal from hospital.

-"As regards the frequency of syphilis in the army, the following data afford information :- cases.
-The proportion, therefore, is 1 in 6.83.
+"As regards the frequency of syphilis in the army, the following data afford information :---

 "1.
 The average strength of the army is 237,000 men.